johnpapa/vue-workshop/labs.md

 #### Step 6

 Run the example with `npm run serve` and open it in your browser.
-You should see no message until you selet a hero.
+You should see no message until you select a hero.
 Then you should see your message and the hero's name.

 Your template should now contain a div that looks like this:

 ```html
 <div v-if="selectedHero">You selected {{ selectedHero.name }}</div>
 ```

+#### Step 7

+When you are done, stop the server by pressing `ctrl+c`.
+This lab is complete.

 ## Lab 5: Interacting within a Component